IAEA-NSDDNetwork/GTOL/README.md

 # GTOL
+LEGACY CODE.
 Performs a least-squares fit to the gamma-energies to obtain level energies and calculates the net feedings to levels.

 GTOL is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).